All Episodes

 Yeah, absolutely.

-Uh, let's let's talk about your website.
+Let's talk about your website.

 You've got a special link for our audience, and I appreciate you putting that together.

-And the site is the Morganreport.com, and then put a uh slash ranger on the end of that, and that'll take you to a landing page with some special content items.
+And that'll take you to a landing page with some special content items.

-Uh, can you tell us about those?
+Can you tell us about those?

 Sure.

-And then we've got a direct link to the movie The Four Horsemen, which even though it's over a decade old, it's still as current as ever about what's really going on in the age of empire and how the American Empire is dying and what we might expect for the future.
+And then we've got a direct link to the movie The Four Horsemen, which even though it's over a decade old, it's still as current as ever about what's really going on in the age of empire and how the American empire is dying and what we might expect for the future.

-And lastly, for your uh people listen to the Health Ranger, Mike Adams, and all that you do, and you know, publicly thank you, Mike, with all you put a lot of time in for free for thousands and thousands of people.
+And, you know, publicly thank you, Mike, with all you put a lot of time in for free for thousands and thousands of people.

-We'll give I will give you a 15-minute one-on-one consult with me personally, not one of the staff.
+We'll give, I will give you a 15-minute one-on-one consult with me personally, not one of the staff.

 If I get overwhelmed, I might have a staff member do it, but I'd reach out and say, hey, will you accept one of the staff instead of me?

-And you could say yes or no.
+And you could say yes or no, but I can't do it indefinitely.

-So this will be up for about 30, 40 days, and if you hear this broadcast two years from now, say, Oh, I gotta talk to David and get my 50 minutes, it's not going to be available.
+And if you hear this broadcast two years from now, say, oh, I got to talk to David and get my 50 minutes.

-That's basically for this hot market that we're in now, people that may be you know overloaded in real estate and wondering what they might want to do, or where do you buy silver the first time, or who knows?
+People that may be, you know, overloaded in real estate, wondering what they might want to do, or where do you buy silver the first time, or who knows?

 That's a very big deal.

-Uh you're you know, you have decades of knowledge and experience in this area.
+You're, you know, you have decades of knowledge and experience in this area.

-And I I turn to you for analysis, as you know, privately.
+And I turn to you for analysis.

-So again, that website, folks, is the Morganreport.com slash ranger.
+So again, that website, folks, is themorganreport.com slash ranger.

-But if you if you book it, show up, you know, don't be a no-show.
+But if you book it, show up.

-Uh because yeah, you know, you know, that's how it works, David.
+Because yeah, that's how it works, David.

-You know, you offer consulting for free, and then sometimes people don't necessarily take it seriously.
+You know, you offer consulting for free and then sometimes people don't necessarily take it seriously.

-Well, normally my days are so busy that you know I fit in one or two per day kind of a thing.
+Well, normally my days are so busy that, you know, I fit in one or two per day kind of a thing.

-But what does irk me, Mike, is when I finally and I try to make my Fridays kind of a half day.
+But what does irk me, Mike, is when I finally, and I try to make my Fridays kind of a half day.

-So I've got uh you know, two-hour gap, and I want to go watch a movie or you know, go to the library or take a nap, whatever it is, and I can't, you know, I gotta wait until the 430, and then I've so kind of just twiddle my thumbs for a couple hours, clean the office with her, and they're a no-show.
+So I've got that, you know, two hour gap and I want to go watch a movie or, you know, go to the library or take a nap, whatever it is.

-Those are the ones that bother me.
+Those are the ones that want.

-Yeah, that's uh that's not good.
+Yeah, that's that's not good.

-So my next question is is silver too expensive to buy now.
+So my next question is, is silver too expensive to buy now?

 You know, it's a tough one.